“I’m really worried about my mom. She keeps falling down, and I don’t know what to do.”

 - Participate in Safe, Effective and Gentle Weekly Exercise

-The A Matter of Balance program is highly effective with a 2013-2014 outcomes report showing that seniors were more comfortable talking about their fear of falling, frequently made changes to their environment and increased their activity level after participating.
+The A Matter of Balance program is highly effective with a 2013-2014 outcomes report showing that seniors were more comfortable talking about their fear of falling.
+Participants frequently made changes to their environment and increased their activity level after participating.

-There are many strategies that can help to prevent your loved one from falling.
+Many fall prevention strategies exist that help seniors.
 Perhaps the most important tip is to know that you’re not alone.
 Reach out for community support and take advantage of research-based fall prevention programs.

 Salus Homecare of Orange County is here to help with quality in home care that empowers seniors to enjoy a higher quality of life at home.
 Call us to schedule your in home fall prevention consultation, and let’s work together to create a care plan that keeps your loved one safe.